open-eid/firefox-pkcs11-loader/README.md

         make extension
         make installer

-4. Execute Firefox and install xpi file
+4. Install the package and execute Firefox

 ## Support
 Official builds are provided through official distribution point [installer.id.ee](https://installer.id.ee).
 If you want support, you need to be using official builds.
 Contact for assistance by email [abi@id.ee](mailto:abi@id.ee) or [www.id.ee](http://www.id.ee).